mozilla/data-docs/concepts/analysis_gotchas.md

 A rule of thumb is data from two days ago is usually fairly representative.

-If you'd like to read more about this subject and look at pretty graphs, there are a series of blogposts [here](https://chuttenblog.wordpress.com/2017/02/09/data-science-is-hard-client-delays-for-crash-pings/), [here](https://chuttenblog.wordpress.com/2017/07/12/latency-improvements-or-yet-another-satisfying-graph/) and [here](https://chuttenblog.wordpress.com/2017/09/12/two-days-or-how-long-until-the-data-is-in/).
+If you'd like to read more about this subject and look at pretty graphs, there are a series of blog posts [here](https://chuttenblog.wordpress.com/2017/02/09/data-science-is-hard-client-delays-for-crash-pings/), [here](https://chuttenblog.wordpress.com/2017/07/12/latency-improvements-or-yet-another-satisfying-graph/) and [here](https://chuttenblog.wordpress.com/2017/09/12/two-days-or-how-long-until-the-data-is-in/).

 #### Pingsender

-Pingsender greatly reduces delay in sending pings to mozilla, but only some types of pings are sent by pingsender.
+Pingsender greatly reduces delay in sending pings to Mozilla, but only some types of pings are sent by pingsender.
 [Bug 1310703](https://bugzilla.mozilla.org/show_bug.cgi?id=1310703) introduced pingsender for crash pings and was merged in Firefox 54, which hit release on June 13, 2017.
 [Bug 1336360](https://bugzilla.mozilla.org/show_bug.cgi?id=1336360) moved shutdown pings to pingsender and was merged in Firefox 55, which hit release on August 8, 2017.
 [Bug 1374270](https://bugzilla.mozilla.org/show_bug.cgi?id=1374270) added sending health pings on shutdown via pingsender and was merged in Firefox 56, which hit release on Sept 28, 2017.
 Other types of pings are not sent with pingsender.
 This is usually okay because Firefox is expected to continue running long enough to send those pings.

 Mobile clients do not have pingsender, so they suffer delay as given in [this query](https://sql.telemetry.mozilla.org/queries/49867#134105).